its-sorakun/kiko-assistant/INTERNALS.md

 - Returns a raw text payload directly into the LLM's context window.
 - **Contextual Optimization Loop**: If the LLM observes that a requested target file rests in the currently inspected directory, it bypasses the heavy global MFT scan.
 It constructs the absolute path natively in-memory and launches the target file instantaneously with zero intermediate graphical disruption.

-## 12. Universal GUI Screen Reading (UIAutomation)
+## 12. Universal Screen Reading (Direct Memory Hooking & UIA)
 **File:** `tools/windowing.py` -> `read_active_window_content()`

-When Kiko is asked to read the contents of an active web browser or non-IDE GUI application, filesystem hooks are insufficient because the data exists only in rendered DOM/UI state.
+When Kiko is asked to read the contents of an active application, filesystem hooks are insufficient because the data exists only in rendered DOM/UI state.
+- **Direct Memory Scanner (Primary):** Instead of relying on fragile OCR or brittle DOM injection, Kiko defaults to a custom C++ native executable (`memory_scanner.exe`) for modern, sandboxed web-apps (e.g., Discord, WhatsApp Web, Electron wrappers).
+This tool bypasses the UI layer entirely, dropping down to `ReadProcessMemory` to rip raw text strings directly out of the target application's active `PAGE_READWRITE` heap chunks.
+It cross-sections the memory into samples and employs code-signature heuristics to filter out V8 JavaScript engine noise, extracting pure chat context.
-- **Accessibility Tree Hooking:** Rather than deploying fragile OCR or injecting bloated browser extensions, Kiko falls back to the native Microsoft UI Automation (UIA) API via the `uiautomation` wrapper.
-- **Deep DOM Crawling:** The tool hooks into the active foreground window and recursively walks its UIA element tree, specifically targeting `TextControl`, `EditControl`, and `DocumentControl` elements.
+- **Accessibility Tree Hooking (Secondary):** For legacy GUI applications where memory scanning isn't necessary, Kiko gracefully falls back to the native Microsoft UI Automation (UIA) API via the `uiautomation` wrapper.
+The tool recursively walks the UIA element tree, specifically targeting `TextControl` and `DocumentControl` elements, enforcing a strict `maxDepth=10` limit to prevent infinite hangs on deep DOMs.
-- **Safety Limits:** To prevent Kiko from hanging infinitely on infinitely deep web DOMs, the crawler enforces a strict `maxDepth=10` limit.
-The extracted text is then aggregated and fed directly into the LLM's context.

 ## 13. Win32 Clipboard Injection
 **File:** `tools/clipboard.py`